It is time to say goodbye: This version of Elastic Cloud Enterprise has reached end-of-life (EOL) and is no longer supported.

 The documentation for this version is no longer being maintained.
 If you are running this version, we strongly advise you to upgrade.
 For the latest information, see the current release documentation.

 To access the Cloud UI in a web browser:

 Connect to one of the URLs provided at the end of the installation process on your first host, replacing

 FIRST_HOSTwith the correct IP address or DNS hostname.
-Use the credentials provided with the URLs to log in.

 Log in as user

 - On your first login, agree to the software license agreement to continue.
 You can opt out of sharing some basic usage statistics with Elastic.
 Here is what we collect.

 The Cloud UI displays the available deployments and some important information about them.
 Three deployments are always shown:

 admin-console-elasticsearch: Backs the Cloud UI itself.